CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 **What should I do if I do not see the configuration of CPU/Memory/Storage I want?**

-We've initially launched with a limited number of Bare Metal server configuration types and fully expect to expand upon the number of types and quantity available of each based on your feedback.
+We've initially launched with a limited number of Bare Metal server configuration types and fully expect to expand upon the number of types and quantity available of each based on customer feedback.
 The server configuration screen will provide an up to date indication of our available server types.
 If you do not see a configuration type there that suits your needs, please submit a [Feature Request](https://www.centurylinkcloud.com/knowledge-base/support/how-do-i-submit-a-feature-request/) including a brief explanation of your use case and the need for a particular configuration of resources.

 **What features do Bare Metal servers share with CenturyLink Cloud virtual servers?**